Niraj-Kamdar/qpt_generator/README.md

 I have implemented algorithm written by Vaibhav M. Kale and Arvind W. Kiwelekar for question paper template generation in C++ to provide fast performance.
 Implementation is extensible in terms of constriant it support to create question paper template.

+The qpt_generator package was motivated by the needs of my academic project [Question Paper Generator](https://github.com/Niraj-Kamdar/question-paper-generator).

 ## Installation
 You can install qpt_generator using easy_install with following command:
 ```console